1. WHAT IS THE ASIAN AMERICAN WRITERS' WORKSHOP?

 c.
 We want you to build your personal brand and publishing portfolio.
 We live in the age of the writer as curator, entrepreneur, editor, publisher, instigator, multi-media worker, and self-brander—an era where the best thing for a young writer to do is to start their own reading series or their own literary journal or small magazine.
 The Margins Fellowship seeks to foster and incubate emerging writers so they can establish their presence in the literary scene and connect to other writers.
 We want to give an artist who is interested in developing their role as a curator a chance to develop themselves, armed with the resources of a literary arts institution.

 5. CAN YOU TELL ME MORE ABOUT THE PUBLISHING OPPORTUNITIES?

-The fellowship is designed to provide a "publishing home" for young writers, many of whom are often overwhelmed by the logistical struggle of placing their poems, essays, and stories.
 As part of The Margins Fellowship, we will publish pieces of your original creative work in The Margins, whether it's poems, short stories, flash fiction, creative nonfiction, personal essays, and possibly serialized novels.
 You will have a home for your work and can at least temporarily retire from the rat race of sending out submissions.
-These will be published on a regular basis throughout the year in a timeline that you will set with the AAWW staff.
-At least 50% of the work published by The Margins fellows in The Margins will consist of fellows' poetry, fiction, and creative nonfiction.
+These will be published along a timeline that you will set with the AAWW staff.

 You will NOT be an exclusive contributor to The Margins and would be free to publish elsewhere.
 We will try to help you place pieces in other magazines and promote you as a Margins fellow.